Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

-which existential $m$ ($\exists m$) determines quantification over all variables in the set of variables $m$.
-In the first step, it constructs transition relation $N_i$ of each component $i$ during exploring the system model and then composes all individual results to produce global transition relation.
-By this way, the global transition relation will never be constructed explicitly.
-The formulas and steps that for synchronous systems is as follow:
+In the first step, it constructs the transition relation $N_i$ of each component $i$ when exploring the system model and then composes all individual results to produce a global transition relation.
+In this way, the global transition relation will never be constructed explicitly.
+The formulas and steps for the synchronous systems are as the following:

-Clearly, each step depends on the previous step and the final partitioning strongly depends on order that the variables qualified out.
-It can be computed by OBDD.
-However, finding an optimum ordering for OBDD is complex and it needs special algorithms to find an optimum ordering.
-In \cite{burch1990sequential,berezin1998compositional}, the authors have presented an algorithm to compute an optimum ordering of OBDD and improve the partition transition relations.
+Clearly, each step depends on the previous step and the final partitioning strongly depends on the order that the variables are out qualified.
+It can be computed by optimum ordering of BDD (OBDD), however, finding an OBDD is complex and it needs special algorithms to find an optimum ordering.
+In \cite{burch1990sequential,berezin1998compositional}, the authors have presented an algorithm to compute an OBDD and improve the partition transition relations.

-\paragraph{Lazy parallel composition} In this method for all processes, a restricted transition relation will be created.
+\paragraph{Lazy parallel composition} For all processes in this method, a restricted transition relation will be created.
 The restricted transition is more concise than the global transition relation itself \cite{berezin1998compositional}.
-Let $R$ is a global transition relation and $S$ is a set of states. $R^\prime$ can be a restricted transition relation for the image $s$ if it always satisfies the bellow condition:
+Let $R$ be a global transition relation and $S$ a set of states. $R^\prime$ can be a restricted transition relation for the image $s$ if it always satisfies the condition:

-The formula indicates that $R$ and $R^\prime$ concur on transitions start from states in $s$, but $R^\prime$ has fewer nodes than $R$.
-This method simplifies the transition relation of each component by using the constrain operators before constructing the global transition relation.
+The formula indicates that $R$ and $R^\prime$ concur on transitions starting from the state $s$, however, $R^\prime$ has fewer nodes than $R$.
+This method simplifies the transition relation of each component by using the constraint operators before constructing the global transition relation.

 $R^\prime$ must concur with the global relation transition $R$ in the set of states $S$.
-As a result, producing successors of $S$ by using restricted transition $R^\prime$ produces the same result as using $R$.
-The total formula and steps that they take in compare with partial transition relation method is as follow:
+As a result, producing successors of $S$ by using the restricted transition $R^\prime$ produces the same result as using $R$.
+The total formula and steps that they take in comparison to the partial transition relation method is as the following:

-In the above formula, it is obvious that every step is independent and it can be considered as an improvement of partition transition relations. \\
+In the formula, it is obvious that every step is independent, and it can be considered as an improvement of partition transition relations.